 It’s easy for children to imagine money as something that magically appears when they need it.
 Help them understand that money is something that’s earned.

 - People earn money through work.
 One of the ways that people earn money is through work.
 They perform a service (work a job) and are compensated for it.

 - People can also earn money by selling things.
 Another way that people earn money is by selling things.
 When they sell something for more than they paid for it, they make a profit and that's the money they’ve earned.

 So what do people do with the money they earn?
 They buy things.

 Make the connection between earning money and the benefits it provides and make it concrete.
-What in a child's life can you point to?
-The clothes they wear, the toys they play with—all of which are purchased with money.
+Use real life examples in a child's life: the clothes they wear, the toys they play with, the food they eat—all of them are purchased with money.